Bahamian Goat Pepper – A Quirky and Fruity Chili

 Unripe Bahamian goat pepper on plant.

 Otherwise, the plant is productive and easy to grow.
-As with many chinense species peppers, the Bahamian goat pepper takes a long time to ripen, so be sure to plant early indoors!
+As with many C. chinense species peppers, the Bahamian goat pepper takes a long time to ripen, so be sure to plant early indoors!

 Read Next: